 Blog > Solutions for Foodservice Distributors and Operators

-For more than a year now companies have been meeting to discuss what their businesses may look like and how they will emerge from shutdowns caused by COVID-19.
-While nobody has a crystal ball, the efforts, and directions many companies within the foodservice industry have taken in response to the Pandemic are shaping the future of business within the industry everywhere.
+The efforts and directions many companies within the foodservice industry have taken in response to the Pandemic are shaping the future of business within the food and beverage industry everywhere.
 There are clear key solutions for foodservice distributors and operators that need to be utilized to continue business growth in a post-pandemic world.

-As companies large and small looked to become more efficient and leverage as many sales channels as they could, they brought about new conveniences that have been happily received by consumers.
-These conveniences include services such as out-door dining, online ordering, new menu options, and environmentally friendly packaging.
+As companies large and small looked to become more efficient and leverage as many sales channels as they could, new conveniences have been introduced and happily received by consumers.
+Conveniences include services such as out-door dining, online ordering, new menu options, and environmentally friendly packaging.

 Solutions for foodservice distributors